Construction Networking Event in UAE | Technology ConFex

 Fireside chat: Securing data in the digital built environment

 As cloud-based and decentralised data usage rises within the extended construction supply chain, cybersecurity is becoming ever more critical.
-Companies must protect valuable data but in an industry known for thin margins, it must also meet ROI expectations.
+Companies must protect valuable data but, in an industry known for thin margins, it must also meet ROI expectations.
 This discussion will explore evolving threat landscapes as data becomes more decentralised, best practices to minimise local and third-party risks, emerging technologies, regulatory compliance, and data protection laws.

 In conversation with:

-Ahmed Gadelhak, Senior IT Director, Saudi Binladen Group
+Ahmed Gadelhak, Senior IT Director, Saudi Binladen

 Pavlina Nikolova, AEC Practice Lead, EMEA, Egnyte